awagen/kolibri/k8s_charts/README.md

 ## Helm Charts
 See an example in the project root's k8s_charts/helm/charts folder, which contains example helm charts.
 Those are written to satisfy the need of starting up a local kind-cluster.
+Corresponding startup scripts for kind cluster with docker registry available within the kind cluster and service installation are provided in the k8s_charts/helm/scripts folder.
+The charts can be easily adjusted by modifying the config values defined in values.yaml.
-Helm charts corresponding to above kustomize setup case will likely be added shortly.
+The setup defined in the charts correspond to above kustomize setup case.

+## Notes
+- the provided helm and kustomize charts might deviate at some point, at which the kustomize charts shall be seen as example, while the helm charts are to be seen as reference.